 Follow on Twitter: @MariaStadnicka

-Copyright notice: © Maria Stadnicka, 2007-2017.
+Copyright notice: © Maria Stadnicka, 2007-2021.
 All Rights Reserved.

 All works, writing, images, and information found herein are protected under the Copyright, Designs and Patents Act 1988.
-Any unauthorized reproduction or usage is in direct violation of the law and is strictly prohibited.
+Any unauthorised reproduction or usage is in direct violation of the law and is strictly prohibited.
 No part or parts of this content may be reproduced, copied, modified, published, or constructed from in any way without the express, direct written permission of Maria Stadnicka.